Trey Yesavage: Pitching profile

 Yesavage throws a fastball that maxes out at 96 mph and sits at 94 mph to 95 mph while pitching.
 He complements his fastball with a mid-80s slider, a mid-80s splitter, and a low-80s spike curveball.
 His splitter imitates a slider with a late sharp horizontal movement.
-Across all pitchers, he features an abnormally high arm release angle at 63° along with a high release point at 7.09 feet, behind only Jonah Tong and Justin Verlander in 2025, respectively.
-His slider features more arm-side movement than any other pitcher in the MLB in 2025, with 3.4 inch of movement, along with his fastball being tied at fourth with most induced rise, at 19.5 inch.
+Across all pitchers, he features the highest arm release angle in MLB at 63° along with a high release point at 7.09 feet.
+His slider features more arm-side movement than any other pitcher in MLB in 2025, with 3.4 inch of movement, along with his fastball being tied at fourth with most induced rise, at 19.5 inch.

+Personal life

+Yesavage has two brothers, Cole and Chase.
+Chase plays lacrosse at Stockton University.